zvada/technology/docs/policy/service-changes-2018.md

 -------------------

 The OSG Software repository includes the YUM repositories, client tarballs, and CA tarballs.
-The physical hosting location of this service will be changing but no other changes are planned.
+The physical hosting location of this service will be changing; no other changes are planned.
 To ensure a smooth transition at your site, verify that the OSG repository files are up to date on all of your OSG hosts:

 !!! info "Action item"